geoduranlog/DC_Computational_Kernels_Project/README.md

 When the distribution is not normal the interpretation of what standard deviation tells about the data is not clear.
 In such case, we could use non parametric approaches, in which there is no assumption about the type of distribution the data would fit in.

-IQR is one of them.
-And it is the one I’m using for DCexp.
-However, I also observed that I found a better fit by simply using the mean over all the models as my result (i.e.  DCexp=mean(DCexp)_models)  instead of using the median (DCexp).

-In other words:  mean(DCexp) fits better the DCbulk   than  median(DCexp).
+IQR is one of them and it was used in this study.